-San Francisco Bay Area native Robert Miller will enter his 11th season as the men's golf head coach in 2015-16 after taking the helm of the program in July 2005.
+San Francisco Bay Area native Robert Miller is in his 12th season as the Santa Clara head men's golf after taking the helm of the program in July 2005.

 Miller has done an exceptional job at Santa Clara, guiding the Broncos to numerous team tournament titles and developing his young players into some of the best amateurs in the nation.
 During his first nine seasons the Broncos have claimed eight team titles and have placed among the top-5 on 25 other occasions.